 There is a four-part application process to become a Farm or Garden Apprentice at Green Gulch Farm Zen Center.

-If the Farm and Garden Apprenticeship program does not seem like a good fit, we may ask if you would like to apply to one of our other residential practice programs.
-See the Work Practice Apprenticeship Program
+If the Farm and Garden Apprenticeship Program does not seem like a good fit, the coordinator may suggest one of the other apprenticeship programs; see Apprenticeship Programs for more information.

-After their stay as a Guest Student, applicants are asked to reflect on their time at Green Gulch and to email the Apprenticeship Coordinator after a week to let us know whether they still wish to be considered for the program.
+Upon completion of the guest student stay, apprenticeship applicants are asked to reflect on their time at Green Gulch and to email the Farm and Garden Apprenticeship coordinator at firstname.lastname@example.org within ten days of their stay to let us know whether they still wish to be considered for the apprenticeship program.

 Applicants who come as guest students earlier in the season should contact the Farm and Garden Apprenticeship coordinator at email@example.com by early February of the following year to confirm their continued interest.

 Green Gulch lets applicants know whether they have been accepted to the program as soon as possible, and no later than March 1.

 Back to Farm and Garden Apprenticeship Program information